carpentries/instructor-training/_episodes/08-motivation.md

 > ## Overcoming Imposter Syndrome
 >
 > Think of a time when learning something was difficult for you, or
-> you made a mistake that seemed silly or embarassing.
+> you made a mistake that seemed silly or embarrassing.
 Is that task still hard for you?
 > In the Etherpad, describe how you might you use this as a motivational story to help your learners
 > overcome their own imposter syndrome.
 >